fictive-kin/openrecipes/README.md

 ## CHANGELOG

-*Not every change, but notable ones that require action for contributors*
+*Not every change, but notable ones that may require action*

 * 2013-04-15: `pipelines.MakestringsPipeline` and `pipelines.CleanDatesTimesPipeline` have been deprecated, and `pipelines.RejectinvalidPipeline` has been added.
 Your `ITEM_PIPELINES` config in `settings.py` should look something like this: